That would be me.

 Together, China and the U.S. account for a third of the total human carbon footprint.

 Page after page of the report documents biocapacity and the overall water footprint.
 Overall land and water resources support all human and non-human life.
 We are taking more than our share.
 More for us.
 Less for all others.
-We can perhaps grow more food, but that entails the destruction of more natural habitat.
+We can perhaps grow more food, but that entails the destruction of more natural habitats.
 More stuff for us to eat, fewer places for the wild ones to live.

 Page 67: “Humans have profited hugely from the extraordinarily